TopeGramms/LazorKits/README.md

 ### Important: Paymaster Service

-The default paymaster URL (`https://lazorkit-paymaster.onrender.com`) is hosted on Render's free tier and may go offline or have CORS issues.
+The default paymaster URL (`https://lazorkit-paymaster.onrender.com`) is hosted on Render's free tier and may go offline or have suspension issues.

-**For production:**
+### Important: Paymaster Service

+> [!NOTE]
+> **Paymaster Note**
+> Gasless transactions require a funded paymaster.
+At the time of submission, I do not currently have SOL available to run a dedicated paymaster, so gas sponsorship is documented and optional.
+Passkey authentication and smart wallet creation work independently and are fully functional.

+To enable gasless transactions, you can:
+- Open `client/src/lib/lazorkit.ts` and uncomment the `paymasterConfig`.
-- Deploy your own paymaster instance (see [LazorKit Paymaster](https://github.com/lazorkit/paymaster))
+- Deploy your own paymaster instance (see the `/paymaster` directory).
 - Use a reliable hosting service (Vercel, AWS, etc.) instead of Render free tier
 - Test the paymaster endpoint manually before deploying